 Some features on a map may be more important than others.
-With feature weights you can indicate the relative importance of feature classes or features being labeled by a given label class.
-You can reduce the chance that important features from a given class will be overlapped by labels by assigning the feature class a larger feature weight than other feature classes.
-Features with feature weights will always be passed to the Maplex Label Engine as barriers even if they are not labeled.
-If there is an SQL query that limits the number of features displayed, only the subset of features will be added to the placement engine as barriers.
-The remaining features will not be displayed or used as barriers by the Maplex Label Engine.
+With feature weights, you can indicate the relative importance of feature classes or features being labeled by a given label class.
+You can reduce the chance that important features from a given class are overlapped by labels by assigning the feature class a larger feature weight than other feature classes.
+Features with feature weights are always passed to the Maplex Label Engine as barriers even if they are not labeled.
+If there is an SQL query that limits the number of features displayed, only the subset of features is added to the placement engine as barriers.
+The remaining features are not displayed or used as barriers by the Maplex Label Engine.

 The maximum feature weight is 1,000.
 Features with weights of 1,000 are treated as unavailable space for labels.

 The images below show a before-and-after scenario using feature weights for roads.
 The image on the left has a feature weight of 0 for the roads.
 You can see that several of the labels cross over the road features.
 The image on the right has a feature weight set for the roads.
 The labels now try to shift their positions so that they are not overlapping the road features.
 If it is not possible to place labels where they do not cross a road feature, they are moved to a position where they only cross one road instead of several.

 The feature weight ranks the importance of features labeled by a given label class, compared to other features, on a scale of 0–1,000.
 The Maplex Label Engine places labels to avoid overlapping important features.
 A feature weight of 0 indicates that the feature should be treated as available space, while a weight of 1,000 indicates that the feature should not be overlapped by labels.
 The Maplex Label Engine first attempts to place labels in an area of free space.
 If there is no free space available and a feature must be overlapped, a location with the lowest total feature weight is chosen.

 You can set a feature weight for point and line feature classes.
 Polygon feature classes have two weights, interior weight and boundary weight, which are set separately.